joergschultzelutter/mpad/README.md

 - Pretty printing of APRS messages.
 Rather than splitting up the content after a max message len of 67 bytes, the program tries to split the text in a readable way which will keep the logical context of the message intact.
 - Human-friendly parser that supports both keyword and also non-keyword commands
 - Auto-detection of the user's system of units.
 Callsigns from the USA, Liberia and Myanmar will receive their data in imperial format (Miles, Fahrenheit, Feet etc), while for the rest of the world the metric system is preset.
 This auto-setting can be overriden with a separate keyword.
-- Supports APRS msg acknowledgments, beacons, etc. Also tries to extract APRS msg IDs from APRS messages that do not conform to APRS standards
+- Supports APRS msg acknowledgments, beacons, etc.
 - Automatic detection of incoming duplicate / delayed APRS message requests
 - Full UTF-8 support for incoming messages.
 For outgoing APRS messages, the configuration can be set to either 'plain ASCII' (default) or UTF-8.
 Email messages are not affected by this restriction